 Yes, it is possible for students to double major in Architecture and another field.
 Our students study in a variety of fields, such as Psychology, Anthropology, Sociology, and Spanish, to name a few.
-However, it would be difficult to graduate in four years if you choose to double major in Architecture and Studio Art, as both programs hold required studio courses at the same time.
+However, it would be challenging to graduate in four years if majoring in two highly intensive majors, such as Architecture and Studio Art or Engineering.

 It is also possible to pursue a minor in a wide range of disciplines across the University.
 Within the School of Architecture, you are able to pursue a minor and/or a second major in the following fields:

 - Architectural History (minor, double major)